LEITNER STUDIO

 Thriving neighborhoods anchored — not displaced — by the stadiums.

-We consulted with dozens of people from organizations here and across the country that understand stadiums and cities from every angle — the teams, the Fed, the City, the Chamber, corporations, developers, leading architects and planners, policy experts, economic development organizations, and many others.
+The Chicago Architecture Center, working with Leitner, consulted with dozens of people from organizations in Chicago and across the country who understand stadiums and cities from every angle — the teams, the Federal Reserve, the City, the Chamber, corporations, developers, leading architects and planners, policy experts, and economic development organizations.

-We also benefited from a working group of experienced thinkers who kept pushing us to see the bigger picture — not just helping advance this current round of talks, but reimagining what stadiums could do for Chicago.
+A working group of experienced thinkers kept pushing the project to see the bigger picture — not just helping advance the current round of talks, but reimagining what stadiums could do for Chicago.

-What emerged challenged our assumptions and expanded our ambitions.
-This report offers a vision of what stadiums are and what role they should play in Chicago.
-We believe establishing a shared vision — a Chicago Model — can transform negotiations from parallel monologues into genuine dialogue.
+What emerged challenged the project’s initial assumptions and expanded its ambitions.
+The report below offers a vision of what stadiums are and what role they should play in Chicago.
+Establishing a shared vision — a Chicago Model — can transform negotiations from parallel monologues into genuine dialogue.